Lesson One: Be Poor In Spirit

 or anyone, ahead of, or in place of God.

 Jesus said we must be poor in spirit; we must empty ourselves in order to enter his kingdom.
 When we do this, it is the beginning of trusting him and following him.
 If our “attitudes” are to be like Jesus’, then this is the first step to understanding all the rest of what Jesus has to say to us.
-Jesus died on the cross for us, because he knows we are empty without him; he wants to welcome us into his heavenly home and fill us with his love.
+Jesus died on the cross for us, because he knows we are empty without him; he wants to welcome us into his heavenly home,

 Discussion Questions (Available with book